 I’m amazed that this independent movie was shot in 15 days with a budget of only about $8,000.
 How did Hirschberg do it?
 “I used my friends and family as my cast and my best friend David Klassen provided the camera and lighting as well as his cinematography,” he explains.

 Hirschberg also adds that he financed the film with his own money and almost everyone worked for free.
 “I figured the catch 22 of this business is no one would give me a feature directing job until I made a feature film, but no one would pay me to make a feature film unless I’ve already done one.”

 All the hard work put into Counterfeiters is paying off.
-The film has received numerous accolades from various film festivals worldwide and should be released soon on iTunes and Amazon.
+The film has received numerous accolades from various film festivals worldwide and is available now on on iTunes and Amazon Prime.

 I want to see more movies by Bryce Hirschberg – and, hopefully, he won’t have to finance them himself.

 (Production Company: Call It Pictures.
 Not Rated by MPAA)